Julius Goedde

 Work in Progress

 "Misplaced trust?
-Preferences for similarity in a global online market", with Gabrielle Fack and Liam Wren-Lewis.
-Draft available soon.
+Preferences for similarity in an online market", with Gabrielle Fack and Liam Wren-Lewis.
+Draft

 Abstract: This paper analyzes the extent to which individuals prefer to exchange with similar people in a market where trust is important.
-Using unique data from a digital platform for holiday accommodation, we find that suppliers prefer to trade with guests with similar characteristics.
-Indeed, when deciding who to trade with, on average they put more weight on similarity than guests’ prior ratings.
-Analysing measures of suppliers post-exchange satisfaction, however, we find similarity to matter much less than these prior ratings.
-Suppliers therefore appear to make systematic mistakes by emphasising similarity over measures of past guest behavior.
-We discuss platform design modifications to enhance overall trust and reduce market segregation.
+Using unique data from a digital platform for holiday accommodation, we find that suppliers prefer to trade with guests who share similar characteristics.
+Indeed, when deciding who to trade with, on average, they place more weight on similarity than on guests’ prior ratings.
+However, analyzing measures of suppliers' post-exchange satisfaction, we find that similarity matters much less than these prior ratings.
+Suppliers therefore appear to make systematic mistakes by prioritizing similarity over measures of past guest behavior.

 "A structural model of internal currency systems with endogenous supply", with Sam Altmann and Liam Wren-Lewis.